FH-Potsdam/teaching-parametric-design/src/site/en/3d/03-transforms.md

 en: https://fhpcloud.fh-potsdam.de/s/HyCYdBfaWi49Lzm
 -->

-{{task('Multiple Transformations', 'The transformations and handling of objects is quite different to p5js.
+{{task('Task: Multiple Transformations', 'The transformations and handling of objects is quite different to p5js.
 Try building a loop that transforms some basic 3D bodies (e.g. translate and rotate).
 Try creating a 3D pattern.')}}